 But in the 1990s, it became clear that the Air Force was, sooner or later, going to close the base, and in 2011, it did.
 The closure meant the end of 2,000 jobs, mostly in the sciences—jobs that paid well.
 So the state government created the Brooks Development Authority, a public authority charged with transitioning Brooks to economic self-sufficiency.
 There was a larger mission as well: Brooks is adjacent to San Antonio’s zip code 78223, a largely Hispanic area that is one of the poorest neighborhoods in the country.
 Its poverty rate hovers around 20 percent, and only about 12 percent of its adults over age 25 have a college degree.
 So creating economic development for its disadvantaged neighbors was a central part of Brooks’ raison d’etre.
 “We purposefully pursue employers at both ends of the [skills] spectrum,” Leo Gomez, the president and CEO of the authority since 2013, told me.
 “We are trying to create jobs at various levels.”

 Gomez is having some success.
 Brooks is now divided into three parcels—one each for mixed-use, office and light industrial development.
 Where once there were 163 single-family homes and barracks, there are now apartment communities, parks, restaurants and hotels.
-The light industrial area has several significant factories, including Nissei Plastic Industrial Co., which makes equipment that makes plastic automobile parts, and Cuisine Solutions, a French company that uses sous vide cooking to make food, mostly for retail.
+The light industrial area has several significant factories, including Nissei Plastic Industrial Co., which makes equipment that makes plastic automobile parts, and Cuisine Solutions, a Virginia-based company with worldwide facilities, including in France, that uses sous vide cooking to make food, mostly for retail.
 You know those Starbucks egg bites?
-They’re cooked by a French company at a former military base in San Antonio.
+They’re cooked at a former military base in San Antonio.

 Still, there’s no easy win for Brooks.
 Economic development is intensely competitive, and Brooks has several hundred acres left to develop.
 Good news came in 2017, when Congress passed President Trump’s tax cut, the Tax Cuts and Jobs Act.
 That bill also created opportunity zones, economically disadvantaged areas with a special tax break: Investors who used capital gains to invest in an opportunity zone could avoid paying taxes on those gains for seven years.
 If you kept your money in the opportunity zone investment for a decade, you wouldn’t have to pay any taxes on those gains at all.
 Advocated by New Jersey Senator Cory Booker, a Democrat, and Republican Senator Tim Scott of North Carolina, the idea was to incentivize investors to put money in disadvantaged neighborhoods, thus creating economic opportunity—jobs, basically—for lower-income people.
 Investors would do well, and so would folks in neighborhoods that were not traditionally targets of investment dollars.
 It was a bipartisan program that both rich people and poor people could support.